juytter/commoncolors.css/README.md

 ## Principe

-This color scheme makes it easy to represent colors by naming them.
-No weird color names like *papayawhip* or b*lue dodger*, or cryptic color codes # 456788 ...

-The color scheme  is a *design pattern* consisting of 10 main colors (+ black & white) x 4 colors for each representing a shade of brightness.
-42 colors easily accessible to use, reuse and share into a project.
+The color scheme  is a *design pattern* representing  10 'common' colors (+ black & white) x 4 shade of brightness  for each.
+42 colors accessible easy to remember, to use, reuse and share into a project.

 ##### Main colors